nsmsn/dotcom/src/posts/2023-in-books.md

 📱 Read as ebook or PDF
 🎧 Listened to audiobook

+&nbsp;

 1. _Trick Mirror_
     by Jia Tolentino
     📱 Finished on January 7
     320 pages

-3. _The Dawn of Everything: A New History of Humanity_ ⭐
+2. _The Dawn of Everything: A New History of Humanity_ ⭐
     by David Graeber and David Wengrow
     🎧 Finished on January 12
     704 pages

-5. _Station Eleven_
+3. _Station Eleven_
     by Emily St. John Mandel
     🎧 Finished on January 18
     320 pages

-7. _Tenth of December_ ⭐
+4. _Tenth of December_ ⭐
     by George Saunders
     🎧 Finished on January 31
     288 pages

-9. _The Emigrants_ ⭐
+5. _The Emigrants_ ⭐
     by W. G. Sebald
     📖 Finished on March 15
     237 pages

-11. _I Must Resist: Bayard Rustin's Life in Letters_
+6. _I Must Resist: Bayard Rustin's Life in Letters_
     by Bayard Rustin
     📖 Finished on March 28
     516 pages

-13. _The Glass Hotel_
+7. _The Glass Hotel_
     by Emily St. John Mandel
     🎧 Finished on March 31
     302 pages

-15. _Virtue Hoarders: The Case against the Professional Managerial Class_
+8. _Virtue Hoarders: The Case against the Professional Managerial Class_
     by Catherine Liu
     📱 Finished on May 17
     90 pages

-17. _Girl in a Band_
+9. _Girl in a Band_
     by Kim Gordon
     🎧 Finished on July 13
     288 pages

-19. _Atlas of AI_ ⭐
+10. _Atlas of AI_ ⭐
     by Kate Crawford
     📱 Finished on August 13
     327 pages

-21. _Free Speech: A History from Socrates to Social Media_
+11. _Free Speech: A History from Socrates to Social Media_
     by Jacob Mchangama
     🎧 Finished on August 20
     514 pages

-23. _Austerlitz_ ⭐
+12. _Austerlitz_ ⭐
     by W.G.
 Sebald
     📖 Finished on August 24
     298 pages

-25. _Sea of Tranquility_
+13. _Sea of Tranquility_
     by Emily St. John Mandel
     🎧 Finished on August 31
     255 pages

-27. _The Family: The Secret Fundamentalism at the Heart of American Power_
+14. _The Family: The Secret Fundamentalism at the Heart of American Power_
     by Jeff Sharlet
     🎧 Finished on September 24
     464 pages

-29. _The Undertow: Scenes from a Slow Civil War_
+15. _The Undertow: Scenes from a Slow Civil War_
     by Jeff Sharlet
     📱 Finished on October 16
     352 pages

-31. _Doppelganger: A Trip into the Mirror World_ ⭐
+16. _Doppelganger: A Trip into the Mirror World_ ⭐
     by Naomi Klein
     🎧 Finished on November 5
     416 pages

-33. _Killing the Buddha: A Heretic’s Bible_
+17. _Killing the Buddha: A Heretic’s Bible_
     by Peter Manseau and Jeff Sharlet
     📖 Finished on November 11
     292 pages